Bimme2audrey/Bimme2audrey/README.md

 I’m looking to collaborate on open-source projects to hone my skills.

 ## ⚡ Fun fact
-I love reading, and music.🎶
+I love reading books, also listening to music.🎶

 Thanks for stopping by!
-Let's connect and explore the fascinating world of technology together.🚀
+Let's connect and explore the fascinating world of technology together.🚀 Nice to meet you.
 <!--
 ✨ _special_ ✨